ferrous-systems/unsize-experiments/README.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Given the pin unsoundness proposal, assuming negative reason was a thing, would an impl permitting to go from `Pin<impl Unpin>` to `Pin<impl !Unpin>` be sound?
+1. Given the `Pin` unsoundness proposal, assuming negative reason was a thing, would an impl permitting to go from `Pin<impl Unpin>` to `Pin<impl !Unpin>` be sound?
-- The compiler emitted implementations for the unsize trait, in particular the `Foo<..., T, ...>` case may collide with user implementations.
-Is this problematic?
-Should they be overridable?
+2. The compiler emitted implementations for the unsize trait, in particular the `Foo<..., T, ...>` case may collide with user implementations.
+    1. Is this problematic?
+    2. Should they be overridable?
-- Will this design prevent any scenarios from being ever supported?
+3. Will this design prevent any scenarios from being ever supported?
-- As usual, naming.
+4. As usual, naming.
 Given we might want to introduce multiple unsize traits for certain requirements, should the proposed trait stick to `Unsize` or something more specific like `FromMetadataUnsize`?

 # Future possibilities
 [future-possibilities]: #future-possibilities